opendp/smartnoise-core/README.md

   - Communication over [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface)
   - Handling of distributable packaging

-At some point the projects have at compiled cross-platform (more testing needed).
+At some point the projects have compiled cross-platform (more testing needed).
 The validator and reference runtime compile to standalone libraries that may be linked into your project, allowing communication over C foreign function interfaces.

 ## Installation